stungeye/Programming-1-Notes/docs/01-cpp-and-visual-studio-tour/01-cpp-and-visual-studio-tour.md

 std::string adjective {"wonderful"};
 ```

-Here we are delcaring a variable of type `string` with an initial value of `"wonderful"`.
+Here we are declaring a variable of type `string` with an initial value of `"wonderful"`.
 The `string` data type is also defined within the `std` namespace.
 We could also have assigned the string its value with the `=` operator like this: `std::string adjective = "wonderful";`

 ```cpp
 std::cout << "Welcome to the " << adjective << " world of C++." << "\n";